 Corporate governance

 The Board of Directors is committed to sound corporate governance, and our governance structure helps enable the Board to fulfill its fiduciary duties to our shareholders and helps ensure our long-term success.

 The Board and management annually review Grieg Seafood Group’s principles and code of practice for corporate governance.
-The Company abides by the Norwegian Code of Practice for Corporate Governance as recommended by the Norwegian Corporate Governance Board (NUES) on 17 October 2018.
-The Grieg Seafood Group follows NUES’s latest recommendations and has updated its existing rules and defined values in accordance with changes to the Norwegian Code of Practice published in 2021.
+The company abides by the latest Norwegian Code of Practice for Corporate Governance as recommended by the Norwegian Corporate Governance Board (NUES), published 14 of October 2021.

+Corporate governance